Philip Pieterse Schuyler: Career

 By 1650, he had emigrated to New Netherland, settling in Beverwyck.
 Although nominally a carpenter or gunstockmaker, he entered the fur trade, using the profits to buy land, beginning with the house he built in about 1659 on the corner of today's State and Pearl Streets in Albany.
 He also owned houses on Broadway and Beaver Street, where he resided at different times.
+In 1656, he was appointed by Governor Stuyvesant to the office of vice-director of Fort Orange until it was captured by the English in 1664.
+From 1664, onwards he lived under English rule in the Province of New York.

-On 1 November 1667 Philip Pietrse was commissioned Captain (Kapitein) in the Albany militia in army of the Dutch Republic.
+On 1 November 1667 Philip Pietrse was commissioned as a captain in the Albany militia.
 By 1672, he also had acquired land along the Hudson north of the Van Rensselaer manor house.
 That farm became a family summer home known as "the Flats".
 After he bought "the Flats", he built a new home on North Pearl Street, for winter use, in which he died.
 He also owned property in New Amsterdam, several hundred acres east of the Hudson below Rensselaerswyck, and lots in Wiltwyck and at Halfmoon as well.

-He took an active part in Indian Affairs.
-In 1656, he was appointed by Governor Stuyvesant to the office of vice-director of Fort Orange until it was captured by the English in 1664.
+He took an active part in Indian affairs.

-From 1664, onwards he lived under English rule in the Province of New York.